 Advantages of 1.5V Li-ion AAA/AA:

-Optimal for use in devices that suffer from voltage sag such as kids toys with motors, wireless keyboards, devices with LCD displays such as air conditioning remotes.
+• Optimal for devices that suffer from voltage sag such as kids toys with motors, wireless keyboards, devices with LCD displays such as air conditioning remotes.

 Disadvantages of 1.5V Li-ion AAA/AA: